mochi-hpc/mochi-doc/docs/source/pymargo/01_rpc.rst

 We call :code:`register` with only the name of the RPC.
 This function returns a :code:`RemoteFunction` object.
 By calling :code:`on(Address)` on this object, we get a :code:`CallableRemoteFunction` with a :code:`__call__` operator that we can call.
+Said address is obtained by calling :code:`engine.lookup` on a string address (here taken from :code:`sys.argv[1]`).
-The code shows how arguments (positional and keywords) will be sent to the server.
+The code shows how arguments (positional and keywords) will be sent to the server when passed to the :code:`__call__` operator of the :code:`CallableRemoteFunction`.
 Here :code:`firstname` is provided as positional, while :code:`lastname` is provided as a keyword argument.
 The returned value is the object passed to :code:`handle.respond` in the server.

 Finally, :code:`address.shutdown()` sends a specific message to our server asking it to shutdown.